SushilKumar567/8-weather-app/README.md

 **CSS3:** Custom styling for layout and weather cards.
 **OpenWeatherMap API:** Fetches real-time weather data.
 **Font Awesome:** For search button icon.

----

-Feel free to fork, clone, and modify this project for your own learning or development needs.